High School Curriculum

 12th Grade – One Full Year – 1.0 Credit Per Year

-Prerequisite: A “C” or better in Spanish III
+Prerequisite: A "C" or better in Spanish Ill

 The goals of Spanish IV are to enhance the students’ competency in comprehending, speaking, and writing Spanish.
 Spanish IV will focus on advancing these skills to a higher level and provide a stronger base for students intending to continue Spanish in college.
 Students will accurately speak and present on a number of familiar and unfamiliar topics.
 In addition to improving grammatical accuracy, classes will also have a new emphasis on history and cultures of Hispanic countries.